yusufcodes/react-study/README.md

 - _Render Child Components from the render() method_
 - componentDidMount() ➡️ runs once other components render, here you can do common things such as http requests etc. however do **not** update the state here, as it will cause a re-render

-**TO DO: Read up on this further, all I see is that they run one after the other but not sure when to use / why - maybe this will become clear later on? **
+You can try and achieve different things at different points of the creation / updating of a component.
+For example, you may want to wait until something is fully rendered before attempting anything - this functionality could go into **componentDidMount()**.

 ### Component Update Lifecycle (for props Changes)

 This is the cycle which is followed when a the Component's **props** are updated:

-getDerivedStateFromProps(props, state) ➡️ Used to synchronise the state to props (instructor said more elegant ways of doing this)
+- getDerivedStateFromProps(props, state) ➡️ Used to synchronise the state to props (instructor said more elegant ways of doing this)
   ⬇️
-shouldComponentUpdate(nextProps, nextState) ➡️ Here you can decide whether or not to continue updating a component, with the ability to cancel an update in progress.
+- shouldComponentUpdate(nextProps, nextState) ➡️ Here you can decide whether or not to continue updating a component, with the ability to cancel an update in progress.
   ⬇️
-render()
+- render()
   ⬇️
-Update Child Component Props
+- Update Child Component Props
   ⬇️
-getSnapshotBeforeUpdate(prevProps, prevState) ➡️ This gets a 'snapshot' of the component before it is updated.
+- getSnapshotBeforeUpdate(prevProps, prevState) ➡️ This gets a 'snapshot' of the component before it is updated.
   ⬇️
-componentDidUpdate() ➡️ We can now perform anything such as a HTTP request however, we do **not** want to set the state here because it will trigger a re-render, causing an infinite loop of this lifecycle.
+- componentDidUpdate() ➡️ We can now perform anything such as a HTTP request however, we do **not** want to set the state here because it will trigger a re-render, causing an infinite loop of this lifecycle.

 ### Component Update Lifecycle (for state Changes)